lrivallain/lrivallain.github.io/index.md

 **Example of projects:**

 * **Think and build** of multiple automation solutions for a *Cloud Provider* company
-  * Design and development of complex automation solutions to provide:
+  * Design and development of complex automation solutions to provide
     * additional customer self-service solutions (quota management, security services…)
     * backend systems automation (automated backup policies, observability…)
   * Design of a new automation stack (K8s, FaaS, Argo workflow)